TS-CUBED/haemoFoam/README.md

 ## If you want to use haemoFoam

 HaemoFoam is published under the GPL (as is OpenFoam).
 You are, therefore, free to use it.
-I would ask you for two things, though:
+I would ask you for three things, though:

 1. Please reference my work, if you use haemoFoam in your research and publications.
 2. Please contribute back to haemoFoam and don't just fork it.
 I would hope we can develop this together in a mutually useful direction.